aim97/computer-graphics-assignments-sfe2019/glut_summary.md

 ### openGL the real deal
 this part should go after the initialization in the program main function. here is where you really need to think about what you are doing, openGL provides some function to handle interrrupts
+like keypress, mouse click, timer, resize, if you need to specify something for your program to do as handling to
+such interrupt you want to tell openGL what to do in these cases by giving a functions to be executed in handling those interrupts, as following:

+      // the function "handlekeypress" is called for handling keypress or mouse click glutKeyboradFunc(handlekeypress);
+      // the function "handleResize" is called for handling user attempt to resize window glutReshapeFunc(handleResize);
+      // the function "timer" is called after "msec" with parameter "value" glutTimerFunc(msec, timer, value);

+and here is how those functions operate in more details.
+**note : you can more than 1 timer as you wish.**

 1 - **glutKeyboardFunc(handleKeypress):**
     **role** : this one handles the event of key being pressed on mouse click.